Skip to content

 Pro Bono Legal Service Providers (Assistance)

-We understand that navigating the legal system is a challenging and often times scary situation.
-While we do not have attorneys on staff to provide legal assistance or case placement, the Alaska Bar Association works in partnership with legal service providers dedicated to helping with these issues.
-Our collaborative efforts are rooted in assisting as many people as possible to access services.
-This can take the form of clinics, hotlines, cases, consultations, etc. Below you will find organizations doing this good work on a daily basis, and other free legal resources.
+Figuring out the legal system is a hard and often scary situation.
+While we do not have attorneys on staff to provide legal help or to find a free attorney for you, the Alaska Bar Association works in partnership with non-profit legal service providers dedicated to helping with these issues.
+Our work with these providers aims to assist as many people as possible to get the legal help they need.
+Below you will find organizations doing this good work on a daily basis, our current free legal clinics, and other free legal resources.

 [If you are a lawyer interested in volunteering, please go HERE for information.]